RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Bibimbap is one of the most beautiful dishes that Korean cuisine has to offer - until you stick the spoon in and stir it all together into a giant pear puree.
 The hot stone pot roasts the egg, and the marinade from the meat is distributed throughout the bowl, creating an unforgettable dining experience.

-My favorite restaurant is just four blocks from Ewha University, and I like to come there at least once a week when I lived there.
-The older lady - or ajumma, as they call older women in South Korea - who own the restaurant, eventually recognized me and placed my order with the chef before I even had time to sit down.
+My favorite restaurant is just four blocks from Ewha University and I used to go there at least once a week when I lived there.
+The older lady – or 'ajumma' as they call older women in South Korea – who owns the restaurant eventually recognized me and placed my order with the chef before I had even sat down.

 'Jiimdak' is a really delicious chicken dish in a tasty soup with vegetables and 'deok'.
 Deok are Korean rice cakes and clearly recommendable - especially if you can find them with cheese filling.
 My favorite restaurant for jiimdak has unfortunately gone bankrupt in the meantime, but luckily it is a popular dish that can be found in many other places.

-Hotpot - quick-cooked meat and vegetables in soup.
+Hotpot – flash-boiled meat and vegetables in soup

 Hotpot actually originates from China, but is now a regular part of Korean cuisine.
 A pot with one or more kinds of soups is placed in the middle of the table, and from here it is actually just a matter of throwing just what you want into it.
 Meat, vegetables, deok - everything is welcome in the hotpot pot, and every addition just gives more flavor for the next.
 One of the best places is on a side street to Ewha University's main gate.

-The difficulty with Korean food culture is that most of it is consumed in groups.
+The difficult thing about Korean food culture is that most things are consumed in groups.
 On this list, bibimbap is the only meal that makes sense to eat alone.
-Are you leaving solo, the food stalls are therefore also a good choice for a quick lunch.
+Are you traveling solo?, the food stalls are therefore also a good choice for a quick lunch.

-A personal favorite for me was the food stall just outside the gate to Ewha University.
-Known by me and my friends as chicken-in-a-cup-ajusshi, the elderly gentleman stood daily on the corner with his food stall with deep-fried chicken, small potato balls and deok in a strong and sweet sauce.
-It was possibly some of the simplest food I consumed in Seoul, South Korea, but without a doubt among the tastiest.
+A personal favorite of mine was the food stand just outside the gate to Ewha University.
+Dan was known to me and my friends as chicken-in-a-cup-ajusshi, and the elderly gentleman stood daily on the corner with his food stall with deep-fried chicken, small potato balls and deok in a strong and sweet sauce.
+It was possibly some of the simplest food I consumed in Seoul and in South Korea, but without a doubt among the tastiest.

-Another thing that is one must-try is 'tteokbokki' - deok with strong chili sauce.
-But if you're not for the strong, then stay far away, because when they say strong in Korea, they mean strong!
+Another thing that is one must try is 'tteokbokki' – deok with hot chilli sauce.
+But if you're not into the strong stuff, stay far away, because when they say strong in Korea, they mean strong.

-Other good food experiences are 'odeng-guk', which is compressed fish cakes, 'kimbap', which is the Korean version of sushi, 'bungeoppang', a kind of fish-shaped cakes and hotteok, which are sweet pancakes.
+Other good food stall experiences are 'odeng-guk', which are compressed fish cakes, 'kimbap', which is the Korean version of sushi, 'bungeoppang', a kind of fish-shaped cake, and 'hotteok', which are sweet pancakes.

 He rips - Seoul in South Korea - travels